Xaeroxe/async-io-typed/README.md

 adapt any `AsyncRead` or `AsyncWrite` type into a channel for transmission of [`serde`](https://github.com/serde-rs/serde) compatible Rust types.

+## Who needs this?

+If you have an endpoint you need to communicate with and

+- You can establish some kind of I/O connection to it (i.e. TCP, named pipes, or a unix socket)
+- You need clear message boundaries
+- You're not trying to conform to an existing wire format such as HTTP or protobufs.
+This crate uses a custom format.
+- The data you wish to send can be easily represented in a Rust type, and that type implements serde's `Deserialize` and `Serialize` traits.

+Then this crate might be useful to you!

+## Who doesn't need this?

+If the endpoint is in the same process then you should not use this crate.
+You're better served by existing async mpsc channels.
+Many crates provide async mpsc channels, including `futures` and `tokio`.
+Pick your favorite implementation.
+Additionally, if you're trying to interface with a process that doesn't have Rust code, and can't adopt a Rust portion, this crate will hurt much more than it will help.
+Consider using protobufs or JSON if Rust adoption is a blocker.

 ## Binary format

 ### Introduction